Northwestern · 2006

 Numbers tell you what happened.
 The story explains why.

-Wake Forest's 2004 recruiting class was ranked low at #106, but they dramatically exceeded expectations by finishing at #7 in S2S outcomes.
+Wake Forest's 2004 recruiting class was ranked low at #106 but achieved an impressive #7 in S2S outcome ranking.

 Same recruiting hype, wildly different outcomes.
 The red bar shows where the class landed.